Gov. Murphy issues warning after Atilis Gym in Bellmawr, New Jersey defies shutdown order

-A collective cheer was heard as owners unlocked the doors at 8 a.m.
+Doors officially open at Atilis Gym Bellmawr, day 2.
+Members heading in.
+Owners asking that supporters remain respectful for law enforcement if police show up. pic.twitter.com/34jHKBaIw0— Katherine Scott (@KScott6abc) May 19, 2020

+On Monday, owners officials reopened the gym with some restrictions after several weeks of closure amid the coronavirus pandemic.

-No new sign-ups for this day, only members were allowed inside at a limited capacity.
+Only previous members were allowed admission, as no new sign-ups were being taken, and even those members were only allowed inside at a limited capacity.

-Members got their temperatures taken at the door and signed medical questionnaires and waivers before entering.
+Members had their temperatures taken at the door and signed medical questionnaires and waivers before entering.

 Co-owner Ian Smith told 6abc, "We're here, being civilly disobedient, being peaceful operating our business as we should be able to."

-Members and supporters began showing up before sunrise, and the crowd grew.
+Early Monday morning, members and supporters began showing up before sunrise, and the crowd continued to grow.

+A large collective cheer was released before the doors officially opened for business at 8 a.m.

 Bellmawr police blocked off the parking lot, but operations pressed on as supporters congregated outside.

-"All small business is essential, and our constitutional rights are the most important thing that any American can uphold," Smith added.
+"All small business is essential, and our constitutional rights are the most important thing that any American can uphold," Smith said.

-The owners said they have taken precautions.
-Signs are posted outside telling people to adhere to social distancing.
-Capacity will be limited to 44 members at a time.

-The owners took precautions inside as well, including taping off workout stations and spacing equipment.
-There are also bottles of disinfectant to wipe down the equipment.
+The owners listed some precautions that have been put in place: including signs posted outside telling people to adhere to social distancing, limiting capacity inside the gym to 44 members at a time, taping off workout stations and spacing equipment.
+Owners are also providing bottles of disinfectant for members to wipe down the equipment.

 "I felt safer in the gym today than I felt at Wawa, Walmart all of those places- supermarkets- they're policing us to stay 6 feet apart.
 They are requiring masks," according to gym member Chuck Sigwart, who spoke to us when he was finished exercising.